Judit3/swhomes/README.md

 1. Log into your account on github
 2. Go to the repository of this project, Judit3/swhomes
-3. Click on the code button, and copy your preferred clone link.
+3. Click on the code button, and copy your preferred clone link
-4. Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
+4. Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory
-5. Type 'git clone' into the terminal, paste the link you copied in step 3 and press enter.
+5. Type 'git clone' into the terminal, paste the link you copied in step 3 and press enter

 #### How to fork